 C. Edwin Bryson grew up in Brevard, North Carolina from where his family made frequent trips to the Bryson home place on the banks of the Tuckaseegee River that flows through Cullowhee and Bryson City.
 So nurtured was he by a rich spiritual heritage, he grew up to become an ordained minister.
 He lives now with his family near Lexington, Kentucky where he is an adjunct professor, writes, and tells stories.
 He is a member of the Kentucky Storytelling Association.

-Thomas Freese is a wonderful storyteller—author of seven books of ghost stories including Shaker Ghost Stories, Fog Swirler, Strange and Wonderful Things, Ghosts, Spirits and Angels, and Haunted Battlefields of the South.
+Thomas Freese is a wonderful storyteller—author of nine books of ghost stories including Shaker Ghost Stories, Fog Swirler, Strange and Wonderful Things, Ghosts, Spirits and Angels, and Haunted Battlefields of the South.
 He entertains with animated voice and movement, performing for children and adults.
 He has performed from Ashland to Argentina.
 Thomas plays guitar, harmonica and other instruments, creating songs and telling a variety of story programs in English or Spanish--Pourquois tales, origami stories, silly stories and songs, winter tales, ghosts, desert southwest, fairy tales and folk stories.
 Pick any of his 20 educational and entertaining story programs!

 W.I.
 "Bill" Hairston